OpenCBM/OpenCBM/xum1541/README.txt

 If using a Mac and you see multiple newlines after hitting ENTER to start a command, you can workaround this by setting your keyboard "delay until repeat" level to a slower value.

+IEEE-488 support has been added (SFD-1001, CBM-8050, CBM-4040 drives).
+Currently, only cbmctrl is supported although file and image copy (cbmread/cbmwrite and d82copy) should be implemented in the future.
+It is possible to transfer files to/from the floppy with just cbmctrl.

+CAUTION: never connect serial or parallel IEC drives at the same time as IEEE-488 drives.
+You should only use one bus type at a time.

 Developer notes